 The courses offer wide flexibility to accommodate individual student interests, and to keep with the interdisciplinary spirit of the field.
 While all religion majors will become knowledgeable about basic religious topics and research methods, you may choose to take courses focused on Western religious traditions while others might focus on issues in contemporary religious sociology.

 Most religion courses emphasize expressing and justifying one’s ideas in written and spoken form, considering and evaluating different perspectives logically and fairly, and finding connections between traditional religious questions and issues from other academic fields and the student’s own life experiences.

-- Music and Monasticism
+- Love and Kindness

 What are common careers in religion?

 - Emory University, Masters in Religion

 - Duke Divinity School

 - Harvard Divinity School